 You will also rotate on a number of specialized services with opportunities for up to two months of electives during which you can select from a variety of clinical options or pursue a research or educational project.
 If you choose a project, you will be assigned a mentor to provide guidance and support.

-Your three-month rotation on the Erie County Medical Center’s Comprehensive Psychiatric Emergency Program gives you the chance to evaluate a diverse base of patients with psychiatric and medical emergencies.
+Your two-month rotation on the Erie County Medical Center’s Comprehensive Psychiatric Emergency Program gives you the chance to evaluate a diverse base of patients with psychiatric and medical emergencies.
 Care at this site is full spectrum, giving you contact with patients of all ages, from children to the elderly.
-As part of the mobile outreach team, you will also make home visits and provide follow-up care.

 Consultation-liaison psychiatry, another major component of the second year, trains you to evaluate patients with mental health and comorbid medical or surgical problems, and serve as a liaison to health care professionals in these fields.
 You will also have opportunities to evaluate potential organ donors and assess patients with chronic pain syndromes.